Thomas-Tomo/retro_game/README.md

 The following links were used:

-- [webwizard](https://webwizard.ie/) was used for the design
+- [webwizard](https://webwizard.ie/) was used for the design.

-- [pixabay](https://pixabay.com/sound-effects/search/8-bit/) was used for the sound effects
+- [pixabay](https://pixabay.com/sound-effects/search/8-bit/) was used for the sound effects.

-- [remove](https://www.remove.bg/) was used to remove backgrounds
+- [remove](https://www.remove.bg/) was used to remove backgrounds.

 - [figma](https://figma.com/) was used for the design of wireframes.